 Amy recently sat down with Ian Murray from SpotOn Productions to discuss one of her biggest passions: measuring marketing performance!
-From choosing the right metrics for every stage of the funnel to overcoming the challenges of marketing ROI (return on investment), we hope that both business owners and marketers can gain valuable insights.
+From choosing the right metrics for every stage of the marketing funnel to overcoming the challenges of marketing ROI (return on investment), we hope that both business owners and marketers can gain valuable insights.

 Understanding the Challenge of Marketing ROI